ncschroeder/Number-Theory-Playground/README.md

 Numberphile, Mathologer, 3blue1brown, and Zach Star.
 I decided to use Java because it is a popular programming language that I had no familiarity with at the time.
 However, I found Java easy to learn since some of the syntax is similar to C++, which I had some familiarity with.

+## Thoughts on this project
+I liked that I got to implement the number theory concepts that enlightened me.
+I'd say they weren't hard to implement though it did require some thinking.
+The hardest concept to implement was the part of the divisibility section where a number's prime factorization is used to find its factors.
+I had trouble making the graphical user interface with Java Swing, namely laying out all the content.
+As I did more and more research, I became more familiar with Java Swing and eventually was able to do what I wanted.
+I'm almost done with a website version of this project.
+I had some trouble laying out the content with HTML and CSS but came up with solutions by using CSS flexbox and grid.
+I originally had the calculation functions in the script that was attached to the HTML/pug document.
+I felt that it would be more professional to make an API for these functions so that's what I did after I researched and thought about how to do that.